July 21 - 27, 2014

 After a quick breakfast in town we’ll drive up to Sulphur Mountain and ride the gondola to the top and beat the crowds.
 Brace yourself for incredible views!
 Your guide will describe the different mountain formations carved by glaciers (castellated, horns, dog-tooth and saw-tooth).
 Gondola back down to Banff to gear-up for canoeing Bow River up to the Vermillion Lakes.
 This is a relaxing paddle and we usually see bald eagles along the way.
 We’ll lunch at a favorite local restaurant in town and you’ll have an hour free after lunch to shop in Banff.
 Drive up Bow Valley Parkway where wildlife sightings are common.
 At Johnston Canyon we’ll hike a scenic riverside walk up to waterfalls.
 Heading north up the Icefields Parkway we’ll stop at famous Peyto Lake.
 This is our first view of the gorgeous turquoise lakes that the Rockies are so famous for.
 It’s another short drive to cozy lodging and a buffet dinner near the Saskatchewan River.

 You’ll want a cooked breakfast today to sustain you for our glacier hike.
 It’s a stunning drive up a glacier-carved valley to Athabasca Glacier.
 Our glacier guide will issue crampons so we’ll tread safely on the ice.
 We hike up the moraine field to the ice, usually crossing a couple of streams.
 We tie the crampons to our hiking boots and it’s a wonderful experience crunching across the glacier.
 The views are amazing.
 Our guide teaches all we need to know about glaciers and leads us safely to avoid crevasses.
 We’ll lunch at Sunwapta Falls.
 The scenery on this day is the most spectacular of any drive in North America.
 The miles of glaciers and snow-covered mountains are truly majestic.
 A few miles later we stop at Athabasca Falls and our walk across the bridges delivers an appreciation of the power of this glacial water.
 Then we wind our way up to the trailhead of Mt Edith Cavell.
 We’ll hike a short but dramatic trail to a glacial pool and see icebergs that have calved off the face.
 Beautiful Angel Glacier dominates the views on this hike so photo opportunities abound.
-We’ll hike back on the valley floor through cute stunted pine trees and crossing streams.
-Drive back down the mountain, through the charming town of Jasper and onto our cute lodging up in the mountains.
+This is a two mile round trip hike.
+Drive back down the mountain, through the charming town of Jasper and onto our rustic lodging up in the mountains.
 Before dinner we’ll soak in hot pools and relax after our activity-filled day.